pagopa/elasticcloud-infra/src/07_elastic_resources_app/products/README.md

 #### Need a different ingest pipeline or component?

-If you require a different ingest pipeline definition or a differen index component definition, feel free to open a PR defining the new content; @pagopa/payments-cloud-admin will be glad to review it
+If you require a different ingest pipeline definition or a different index component definition, feel free to open a PR defining the new content; @pagopa/payments-cloud-admin will be glad to review it